 Our final stop of the tour was the site of the Birtle Dene Mill.
 Then we made the descent back up to the Rochdale & Bury Bridleway and across Walmersley Golf Club and the M66 motorway bridge to make our separate ways home.

-Along the way, Geoff pointed out various other features including the routes of former tramways and the locations and remains of what would have been former rows of terraced cottages for the mill workers.
+Along the way, Geoff pointed out various other features including the routes of former tramways and the locations and remains of what would once have been rows of terraced cottages for the mill workers.
 It was clear there was a great industrial village here a few generations back.

 It was a good time of year to complete this walk.
 The trees were still bare, so we had some great views of the ruins.
 It was an enjoyable and informative day and we covered 12 miles overall.
 The weather was also extremely favourable as well with some nice Spring sunshine for the majority of the day.